 Below is an example of scanning a document in the Document Reader application.

-First, it is necessary to enable saving results in XML format and to disable the option Save only incorrect scans so that all scanning results are saved:
+First, it is necessary to enable saving results in JSON format and to disable the option Save only incorrect scans so that all scanning results are saved:

 The scanned passport has 3 pages.
 The 1st and 3rd pages are described as main pages, the 2nd page is a child (subordinate) page.
 If the 2nd page of the document is scanned first, it will not be recognized.
 In this case, when other passport pages are scanned, they will not be recognized as pages of the same document.